zyk2507/trojan-dockerfile/README.md

 A simple installation script for trojan server.

-This script will help you install the trojan binary to `/usr/local/bin`, a template for server configuration to `/usr/local/etc/trojan`, and (if applicable) a systemd service to `/etc/systemd/system`.
-It only works on `linux-amd64` machines.
+This script will help you install the trojan binary to `/usr/local/bin`, a template for server configuration to `/usr/local/etc/trojan`.
 ## Usage

 - via `curl`